xrdocs/ncs5500/_tutorials/coexistence-between-bfd-over-bundle-and-bfd-over-logical-bundle.md

 </div>

 From the above output we can see that, when the option "logical" is used BLB will always create a real session.

+## Summary

+We covered a quick background BoB and BLB and what are their limitations.
+Hope this article was helpful to understand the use case of BLB and BoB coexistence.